-To run an simple example project, first see Running a Project (CLI) to set up a project and run energy use simulations.
+To run an simple example project, first visit the Getting Started page to set up a project and run energy use simulations.
 Then, refer to REopt Post-Processing for how to optimize DER’s based on baseline energy use.

 Alternatively, we provide an example project that exposes code that can be run and customized from your local machine.